To understand why it’s so easy to use “Latin,” or Ballet, feet when we dance, one only has to look at a chair.

 While office chairs today have five legs for stability, chair designers realized a very long time ago that spreading the feet apart into two opposite directions made the chair more stable than if its feet both faced in the same direction, especially if they were close together.
 When dancing, having feet spread apart is great for Latin, but not for Standard.

-Yet far too often we see Latin feet in the Standard dances.
+Yet far too often we see Latin feet in the Ballroom (or Standard) dances.
 Having watched hundreds of dancers at three competitions over five weeks, I was amazed how often the feet were pointed incorrectly.

 It’s ugly, inefficient and yields a host of partnership issues that affect your ability as a dancer.